-I don’t confine my role as an artist, not out of a desire to avoid responsibility but because I see it as intertwined with my role as a human being.
-My work isn’t separate from who I am; it’s an integral part of a larger whole.
-I create with what I have, what I see, what I feel, I use all my senses.
-I also incorporate what I learn along the way.
-Collaboration with other living and non-human forms is crucial to me, as it helps protect our shared space.
-Through my work, I aim to project these visions and open a dialogue, allowing my story to transform and evolve.
+My role as an artist is deeply connected to my existence within nature.
+My work is not separate from who I am; it is an integral part of a larger whole.
+I create with what I have and encounter the shifts I am going through.
+I find the collaboration with not only living but also non-human forms are crucial, as it helps protect our shared space.
+Through my work, I aim to project these visions and open a dialogue, allowing my story to transform and evolve to something greater than myself.

-My work tells my story, but it has also been created to be seen, felt, and experienced by others.
-Through this interaction, it becomes something new- something I can learn from myself.
-I view my work as interconnected, because I believe in the interconnectedness of our world.
+My work tells a personal story, but it is also meant to be seen, felt, and experienced by others.
+Through this interaction, it transforms into something new—something from which I can learn.
+I see my work as interconnected, like the world I live in.

-Sometimes, we encounter things that don’t require an explanation, or we simply feel no need to explain them.
-At other times, particularly when faced with the unexpected, we embark on a journey that opens new possibilities within us.
-I often call these serendipitous encounters the starting points of my new work.
+Sometimes, we come across things that do not need an explanation or we simply do not feel the need to explain them.
+Other times, especially when faced with the unexpected, we start a journey that reveals new possibilities within us.
+I often refer to both of these as serendipitous encounters which inspire the beginnings of my new work.

-We each have only one viewpoint, shaped by the unique combination of our experiences, DNA, and the practices we engage in daily lives.
+We have only one individual viewpoint, shaped by the unique combination of our DNA, experiences and the practices we engage in daily lives.

 When we look at something from a distance, it appears as a tiny dot or a blurred image.
 We cannot describe the details because we are not close enough to experience them.

 I see the world similarly.
-My curiosity drives me to ask questions, until I feel close enough to truly start feeling something I didn’t understand before.
-This helps me feel connected to myself, to the world around me and to my work.
+My curiosity drives me to ask questions, until I feel close enough to truly start feeling something I did not understand before.
+This helps me feel connected to myself and to the world around me.

-Are We Disposable is a current theme of my practice, a narrative, projecting a personal loss and trauma but also inviting the viewers in, creating a collective space for reflection and transformation.
+Transient is the first Chapter of the series Are We Disposable.
+A narrative, projecting a personal loss but also inviting the viewers in, creating a collective space for reflection and transformation.

 Sharing something ancient and something deeply rooted within us- a sense of belonging, a survival instinct - and an emotional connection.